This leaflet provides information about the normal immunisation schedule for people in the UK.

 What if I forget about or delay immunisations?

 If the usual schedule is interrupted or delayed for any reason, it can be resumed at any time.
 There is no need to start again.
 However, it is best to have the immunisations at the correct time, as the earlier the child is protected, the better.
 Some exceptions to this rule are:

 - Whooping cough (pertussis) vaccine is not usually given to children over the age of 7 years.

 - Hib vaccine.
-If the child is over 13 months but under 4 years, and has not had any previous doses, then only one dose is needed.
+If the child is aged over 13 months but under 4 years and has not had any previous doses, only one dose is needed.
 Hib is not given to children aged over 4 years, as the risk of infection from this germ (bacterium) is much less than in young children and babies.

 Which diseases are prevented with childhood immunisations?

 Diphtheria is caused by the germ (bacterium) Corynebacterium diphtheriae.
 It causes a serious throat and chest infection.
 Since immunisation was started in the 1950s, diphtheria has now become rare in the UK.

 Haemophilus influenzae type b (Hib) is a bacterium which can cause pneumonia and meningitis.
 Children under the age of 4 years are most at risk.
 Before the introduction of the vaccine in 1992, 1 in 600 children developed some form of Hib disease before their fifth birthday.
 It is now rare.